wsphd/csun-hpc/README.md

 ## National Workshops

-* There are plenty of _in-person_ events for learning about HPR resources.
+* There are plenty of _in-person_ events for learning about HPC resources.

 | Name          | Venue         | Cost         |Timeframe         |
 | ------------- | ------------- |------------- |------------- |